• Skip to main content

 • Gram Flour: Gram flour is easily available in Indian stores, you can substitute it with chickpea flour too.
 You may skip it altogether.

 • Black cumin: Black cumin has a rich aroma so it is recommended.
-But you can easily substitute it with white cumin.
+But you can easily substitute it with regular cumin.

 • Oil and ghee: Keema tastes best when cooked in ghee.
 I find a mix of butter and ghee also tastes great.